GARRY

 Belonging's cover photograph, used because it showed Gabriel's use of his shadow, depicts a NSW Premier of the day (and later Prime Minister), and shows them hurrying past the pesky photographer, perhaps too, an embarrassing and controversial town figure.

-rare self-portrait, taken on the verandah of his home.
+A rare self-portrait, taken on the verandah of his home.

 A limited number of these prints from the original glass plate negatives, are available at $45 each.